Guidelines for Worship Services at Transfiguration Greek Orthodox Church - Ogden, UT

 Every parishioner in attendance must wear a mask when worshipping in person at Transfiguration.
 If everyone wears a mask, it will significantly reduce the chance for spread of the virus in the event someone is sick or a silent carrier.
 We will provide masks for anyone who does not already have their own.
 Children should be encouraged by their parents to wear face coverings, within reason.

 Fr.
-Patrick is required by the Metropolitan to wear a face mask while distributing Holy Communion.
+Mario is required by the Metropolitan to wear a face mask while distributing Holy Communion.

 4) Holy Communion